Building something important shouldn't mean carrying it alone.

 My work lies in identifying those patterns in real-time and designing healthier systems of relating, collaborating, and creating, together.

 This isn't a menu of services.
-It's one practice with four layers designed to work together.
+It's one practice with layers designed to work together.

 We’ll start wherever you are with the goal to not just understand how your community functions, but to build the systems that help it function better, and keep functioning after our work together ends.